smartSenseSolutions/xfsc-workshop/Exercise-2/README.md

 docker compose restart server
 ```

-NOTE: Too many logs and requests at startup - might have to wait 10-15 mins
+NOTE: In case of too many logs and requests at startup - might have to wait 10-15 mins

-## Now you can start using the FC API's
+## Now you can start using the XFSC Catalogue's APIs

 -   You can Access the UI to Query and Discover Credentials here `http://localhost:8081/query`